willwagner602/Thud/README.md

 # Thud Gameserver API

-This backend is run at http://willwagner.me, with a static IP of 192.241.198.50:12000.
+This backend is run at http://willwagner.me:12000.
 Migrations of this address will be posted here on my Thud github page.

 There are two possible methods for a client to start a game.
 Using HTTP POST you can start a game for multiple players